Quick Facts About Educational Leadership in North Carolina

 - Ask yourself why you need a doctorate.
 Is it to qualify for a significant pay raise?
 Is it to prepare yourself for consulting & higher education teaching opportunities later in your career?
 Is it for the bragging rights?
 These are valid reasons, but remember that you always have the option to earn an Ed.S. for career purposes and then tackle an All But Dissertation (ABD) Completion program later down the line.

 - Think about how much you wish to specialize.
-Our North Carolina program directory contains a number of doctorates in curriculum & instruction, as well as Ed.D. programs in Educational Leadership with unique focus areas.
+Our North Carolina program directory contains a number of doctorates in curriculum & instruction, as well as Ed.D. programs in educational leadership with unique focus areas.
 But we also have an entire section on this website devoted to specialty subjects (e.g. Educational Technology) with directories that contain links to online programs.
 You will have a lot of choice.

 Case Study #3: Higher Education Administrator Ready for Promotion